jovaughn-olivier/AI-powered-Stock-Market-Predictions/README.md

 The data processing and modeling were conducted using a Jupyter Notebook and are available [here](https://github.com/jovaughn-olivier/Stocks_and_Data-Science/blob/main/Code/Workspace.ipynb).

-The data used to analyze volume's correlation with stock price contained 5300 - 6800 samples with 7 features: Date, Open, High, Low, Close, Adjusted Close, and Volume.
+The data used to analyze volume's correlation with stock price contained 5300–6800 samples with 7 features: Date, Open, High, Low, Close, Adjusted Close, and Volume.

-*The objective is to predict hospital charges.
-The dataset can be found online on Kaggle [[1]](https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset).
-Many examples of solutions and analyses can be found at ???????
-[5]
+The dataset can be found online on Kaggle [[1]](https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset), where you will also find the script used to collect said data [[2]](https://www.kaggle.com/code/jacksoncrow/download-nasdaq-historical-data/notebook).

 Data preview: